rainmanh/jumpscale_core8/docs/GettingStarted/GettingYourFeetWet/AYS.md

 # AYS

-AYS is a self-healing application management framework for cloud infrastructure and is installed as part of a JumpScale installation.
+AYS is a self-healing application management framework for cloud infrastructure and is installed as part of JumpScale.

 It combines functions such as: